Home School, our way.

 I haven't attempted precise carbon footprint accounting, but I assume the environmental impact of keeping our house heated, lit, and resourced during 'school' hours is a fraction of what it costs to run a child's share of a school and associated infrastructure.

 If you've read this far you're probably interested in home educating your kids.
 Ours is probably extreme art school home ed.
-I've come across other families specialising in everything from maths to music with similar outcomes.
-Loads of families don't specialise and the kids seem fine, the sky hasn't fallen on their heads because they never went to school and when they finish they seem to find work or further education routes.
+I've come across other families specialising in everything from maths to music with similar results.
+Loads of families don't specialise and the kids seem fine and when they finish they seem to find work or further education routes.

 If however you are interested in devising legislation, I hope you will look at home education as informing and a valuable part of the redesign of education fit for the 21stC, and work out how it could be encouraged and supported.
 If you look at home education as a danger that must be regulated you are starting from the wrong place and completely missing the point.
 It is the mainstream system that is defective, get your own house in order.

 Of all my DIY/experimental environmental enterprises/artworks, the cost analysis, social benefit, and eco gains of home school have been the most effective.
 It has been cheaper for society than the industrial alternative, a smaller carbon footprint, unmissable fun, and a better result.
-You can visually evaluate this claim for yourself by taking a look at the work my kids have put online -
+You can check out this claim by taking a look at the work my kids have put online -